 The habitat requirements of the species are poorly understood.
-The habitats of the Cudgegong River and its tributary streams where the species is found are perennially flowing and clear with deeper pools (0.5-2 m deep) interspersed with shallow riffles and cascades (McCormack and Ahyong 2017).
-These habitats occur through both forested areas as well as grazing paddocks with limited canopy and grassy banks (McCormack and Ahyong 2017).
+The Cudgegong River and its tributary streams where the species is found are perennially flowing and clear with deeper pools (0.5-2 m deep) interspersed with shallow riffles and cascades (McCormack and Ahyong 2017).
+These systems flow through both forested areas as well as grazing paddocks with limited canopy and grassy banks (McCormack and Ahyong 2017).
 It is believed that larger E. vesper prefer deeper areas with juveniles found in the shallow margins and under rocks along the side of riffles.
-Undercut banks with vegetation cover (including Lomandra sp.) overhanging the stream edges is also favourable habitat.
+Undercut banks with vegetation cover (including Lomandra sp.) overhanging the stream edges is also a key attribute of the habitat.